R-Lum/RLumModel/README.md

 **The package comes without any guarantee!**

 Please further note that this version is a development version and may change day by day.
-For stable branches please visit the package on CRAN ... not yet.
+For stable branches please visit the package on CRAN.

 ## License

-The Luminescence package is licensed under the GPLv3.
+The RLumModel package is licensed under the GPLv3.
 See these files in the main directory for additional details:

-- LICENSE - Luminescence package license (GPLv3)
+- LICENSE - RLumModel package license (GPLv3)